When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Prominent Features

-TorGuard is offering just about any feature you would expect from a powerful VPN.
-However, there's no split tunneling here, which is a downside.
+TorGuard offers just about any feature you'd expect from a powerful VPN.
+However, split tunneling is only available on Android, which is a downside.
 Our Score: 8.5/10

-When it comes to more advanced features, TorGuard offers a kill switch across platforms like Windows, macOS, Android, and iOS.
+- App Kill (Kill Switch): TorGuard offers this feature across platforms like Windows, macOS, Android (Always-on VPN), and iOS.
 The VPN's kill switch allows for some customization on desktop platforms, letting you create a list of "high-risk" apps.
 You can enter the names of processes or applications you want to be terminated, and you can test your kill switch rules before activating them.

 Server Count & Infrastructure